Hydrogen cycle: Implications for astrobiology

 Hydrothermal H2 may have played a major role in pre-biotic chemistry.
-Production of H2 by serpentinization supported formation of the reactants proposed in the iron-sulfur world origin of life hypothesis.
+Liberation of H2 by serpentinization may have supported formation of the reactants proposed in the iron-sulfur world origin of life hypothesis.
 The subsequent evolution of hydrogenotrophic methanogenesis is hypothesized as one of the earliest metabolisms on Earth.

 Serpentinization can occur on any planetary body with chondritic composition.
 The discovery of H2 on other ocean worlds, such as Enceladus, suggests that similar processes are ongoing elsewhere in the Solar System, and potentially in other planetary systems as well.